ZoeyVid/Mod-Installer/README.md

 If you start Minecraft via Steam for controller control, you need first to add your Minecraft Launcher to Steam, to do this: <br/>
  - use https://github.com/BrianLima/UWPHook, if you use the Microsoft Store Edition! <br/>
- - Just add it in your Game Libary as a not Steam Game and select the Minecraft Launcher!  <br/>
+ - or for the old Launcher, just add it in your Game Libary as a not Steam Game and select the Minecraft Launcher!  <br/>

 Now simply create a file called steam.txt in your .minecraft folder <br/>
 You can find an example file here: https://raw.githubusercontent.com/SanCraftDev/Mod-Installer/main/steam.txt and add the steam rungameid of Minecraft!